Groups

 SSB 3.214

-This group offers a space to explore the highs and lows of navigating complicated romantic relationships, "situationships," and break-ups.
+This support group offers a space to explore the highs and lows of navigating complicated romantic relationships, "situationships," and break-ups.
 Topics for discussion include managing complex feelings like grief, anger, relief, regret, happiness, loneliness, and uncertainty, setting healthy boundaries, improving communication, increasing self-awareness and more.

 To register or for more information - Interested students are asked to meet with a group facilitator to determine whether a particular group is a good fit for them.
 To set up a pre-group interview or to get more information, please call CMHC at (512) 471-3515.